-Vital Basic is the freeware version of Matt Tytel’s wavetable synthesizer called Vital.
+Vital Basic is the freeware version of Matt Tytel’s wavetable synthesizer Vital.
 Feature-wise, the free synth is just as powerful as the paid ones.
 Vital Basic only comes with a smaller collection of wavetables and presets.

 So, what’s so great about Vital Basic?
 Simply put, it’s a free synthesizer plugin that rivals flagship synths like Xfer Serum and NI Massive.

 Vital Basic is an insanely versatile synthesizer with many hidden features and almost limitless modulation capabilities.
 You can create some crazy sounds by using the oscillator section alone.
-Combine that with versatile filters, modulators, and effects, and it becomes clear that Vital Basic is one of the best virtual synthesizers around.
+Combine that with universal filters, modulators, and effects, and it becomes clear that Vital Basic is one of the best virtual synthesizers.